 - Learn about financially supporting schemes and subsidies

 The Ministry of New and Renewable Energy (MNRE)has launched the National Solar Mission, which aims at promoting and developing solar energy as a source of abundant energy to power the economy and transform the lives of the people.
 The Jawaharlal Nehru National Solar Mission has set a target of 100 Gigawatts (GW) capacity of solar power by 2022, including a target of 40 Gigawatts through rooftop solar panels.
-Under this scheme, the government will providea 30% subsidy to people buying solar panels.
-Various state governments also provide subsidies for installation of solar rooftops in households.
+Under this scheme, the government will provide 30% subsidy to people buying solar panels.
+Various state governments also provide subsidies for the installation of solar rooftops in households.

 - Do you have enough sun exposed space?

 You have decided to adopt solar electricity, but the question is – is your house ready for a solar setup?To setup up a household solar rooftop system you will need space, that too lots of it.
 Ask yourself whether your rooftop is large enough to have solar panels.
 Remember, the higher the consumption, the more panels would need to be installed.
 The solar rooftop solution works for those who have an independent house with a large rooftop.It may be difficult if you live in a high-rise colony, have no terrace or share a terrace with your neighbours.
 In these cases, you will probably need permissions from your neighbours and RWA before installing the panels.